M4rrs/CPP_01/README.md

 ## Exercise 00:  BraiiiiiiinnnzzzZ
 Create a Zombie class, name the zombies, and the zombies announce themselves.

-The difference is that you deterrmine which zombie is allocated on Stack memory, and the other on Heap memory.
+The difference is that you determine which zombie is allocated on Stack memory, and the other on Heap memory.

 The zombies must be destroyed when the program ends.

 ![Zombie](https://cdn.discordapp.com/attachments/989407433858375683/1085165220965646487/Screenshot_2023-03-14_at_19.37.43.png)